-The Company has \$47.6 million of senior unsecured notes outstanding bearing a fixed interest rate of 4.70% per annum and maturing in December 2023 (the "Series A Notes") and \$2.4 million of senior unsecured notes outstanding bearing a fixed interest rate of 4.93% per annum and maturing in December 2025 (the "Series B Notes").
-The debt covenants of the Series A Notes and the Series B Notes are substantially similar to those of the Company's senior unsecured revolving credit facility.
-As of September 30, 2023, the Company was in compliance with all such debt covenants.
+The Company has \$2.4 million of senior unsecured notes outstanding bearing a fixed interest rate of 4.93% per annum maturing in December 2025.
+The debt covenants of these notes are substantially similar to those of the Company's senior unsecured revolving credit facility.
+As of March 31, 2024, the Company was in compliance with all such debt covenants.